newscoffee/hide-twitter-screenshot-threads/README.md

 ---

 #### how it works
-the extension first scans each primary image for every thread and performs a series of tests to try and determine if the thumbnail is twitter-like. if it almost certainly is, it will automatically hide the thread, and if it almost certainly isn't, it will not hide the thread.
+the extension scans the main thumbnail for every thread and performs a series of tests to try and determine if the thumbnail is twitter-like. if it almost certainly is, it will automatically hide/collapse the thread, and if it almost certainly isn't, it will not hide the thread.

 if it is uncertain as to whether it is or isn't, it will only then download the full size image and do additional tests to try and determine if the image is a twitter screenshot. it tries to avoid downloading too many full size images by making reasonable guesses based solely off of the thumbnail.